Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/buttons.md

 {{< ods-incompatibility-alert >}}
 This variant should not be used because it does not respect the Orange Design System specifications.

-For the allowed variants, please refer to [Buttons](https://system.design.orange.com/0c1af118d/p/278ebc-buttons-standard/b/247486) components on the Orange Design System website.
+Please refer to the [Buttons](https://system.design.orange.com/0c1af118d/p/278ebc-buttons-standard/b/247486) guidelines on the Orange Design System website.
 {{< /ods-incompatibility-alert >}}

 {{< example >}}